 - Next, select Printer Properties and click the Sharing tab.

 - Finally, on the Sharing tab, select Share this printer.

-Following the completion of the above steps, restart all associated computers and unplug and restart your printer.
+Now restart all of your in-network computers and unplug and restart the printer.

 If your HP print job gets stuck in the queue due to a filter failed error, try resetting the printing system.
 In the event the error still won’t go away, remove all old HP printer files from your PC and then download the latest available driver.